max-faria/max-faria/README.md

 ## Hey there! 👋

-I'm Max, a passionate web designer with a strong ambition to become a front-end developer.
+I'm Max, a Front-end Developer who is passionate about technology.
 I'm excited to showcase my projects, skills, and journey here on GitHub.
-If you're a recruiter or fellow developer, you've come to the right place!

 ## About Me